vituperative/i2pchat/README.md

 * June, 2020: dr\|z3d starts work on renovating the user interface
 * 5 Jan, 2017: Original repo at http://git.repo.i2p/w/I2P-Messenger-QT.git was fully merged here

-## License

-The license of this software is GPLv2.

 ### Build instructions

  * Install prerequisites: